Rrominet/fxcommander/README.md

  ...

 First time you open the app, you'll have no applciation to run.
 It's normal you need to Reload the Desktop application simply by Pressing `Ctrl` + `R`.
-And you're good to go you can tyoe anything you want and press `Enter` to open your app.
+And you're good to go : Type anything you want and press `Enter` to open your app.

 ![Reload the apps](https://motion-live.com/fxos/data/fxcommander-reload.gif)

 ## Custom commands

-You can add custom commands by searching gor `Create Command` or by pressing `Ctrl` + `N`.
+You can add custom commands by searching for `Create Command` or by pressing `Ctrl` + `N`.
 From there put :
 - a Name,
 - any alliases (word you can type in the search bar to find it)